telerik/xaml-docs/controls/radchartview/features/cartesianchartgrid-and-polarchartgrid.md

 # Chart Grid

-In order to improve the readiness of the chart you may want to add a grid-like visuals which support horizontal and vertical lines, associated with axis ticks and horizontal and vertical stripes for better readability.
-Depending on the chart that you use (RadCartesianChart or RadPolarChart) there are two types __CartesianChartGrid__ and __PolarChartGrid__ that you can play with to add a decoration over the plot area.
+In order to improve the readiness of the chart you may want to add grid-like visuals which support horizontal and vertical lines, associated with axis ticks and horizontal and vertical stripes for better readability.
+Depending on the chart that you use (RadCartesianChart or RadPolarChart) there are two types: __CartesianChartGrid__ and __PolarChartGrid__ that you can play with to add a decoration over the plot area.

 ![Rad Chart View grid overview](images/radchartview-features-grid-13.png)